 4clojure is a site that has you work through successively more difficult programming problems, solving them with Clojure.

-There’s also a blip.tv page containing various talks.
+There’s a Clojure youtube page containing various talks.
+See also:

 A discussion between Rich Hickey and Brian Beckman.